geolaurajaimes/gislaura/a01webdevelopment/w03_SSLcertificate.md

     - Open the terms of servers (Open in default application) - it is not neccessary
     - agree the terms
     - Provide email
+    - When the code start again, the window can be closet
 ![image](../a00templates/img/img25.png)
 12. Then will use the web server to validate is working, such as http and https enabled, and will assign a SSL Certificate The certificate can be viewed in the browser.
 It has an expiration date.